muellan/metacache/docs/building.md

 If your machine doesn't have enough RAM to fit an entire database you can use [database partitioning](partitioning.md) to split up the reference genomes into several partitions.
+As of version 2.6.0, a faster parallel database construction algorithm is used, however this can sometimes lead to slightly higher memory consumption.
+To switch back to the old construction scheme, you can supply command line option `-threads 1`.

 ## Taxonomic Hierarchy